-The teacher was warm and engaging.
-The interface was well designed and the curriculum appropriate for my son’s level, which was assessed at level 2.
-Lingo Bus’ lesson was well planned out and focused on learning the same set of characters with 4 different activities.
+The teacher was warm and made the class very fun and engaging.
+The interface was well-designed and the curriculum was appropriate for my child’s level.
+Lingo Bus’s lesson was well planned out and focused on learning the same set of characters with 4 different activities.

 Lingo Bus users have full access to their extensive learning resources including books, printable worksheets, flashcards, and other goodies.

-Lingo Bus’ library has hundreds of digital books in a wide range of topics.
-Each book has an auto play feature with audio and the option to turn Pinyin on/off.
+The Lingo Bus e-book library has hundreds of digital books on a wide range of topics.
+Each book has an autoplay feature with audio and the option to turn Pinyin on/off.

 Help a mama out and use this Lingo Bus Referral Link.
 At no additional cost to you, we both receive free classes if you purchase a package.

-Panda Tree is a web based program using your internet browser.
+Panda Tree is a web-based program using your internet browser.
 There’s no need to install software or an app.
 However, we had tech issues and it was glitchy.
-Some moments the screen is white instead of displaying image.
+Some moments the screen is white instead of displaying an image.

-Speaking Duck is another Singapore based company.
 There were lots of emails upon signing up.
-I completely missed the confirmation email so I didn’t know I needed to install software first.
+I completely missed the confirmation email so I didn’t know I needed to install the software first.
 Installer instructions are in Chinese only.
-After downloading the software I was not able to get a code sent to my mobile to login.
-Support rep was asking me to enter my user name but the input field only accepts phone numbers.
+After downloading the software I was not able to get a code sent to my mobile to log in.
+The support rep was asking me to enter my user name but the input field only accepts phone numbers.
 I eventually gave up and closed the install window but for whatever reason tried to open it again, this time I got a different login screen and was able to input my user name instead of a phone number.

 Looking for more ideas to teach your child Chinese?
 Check out my Chinese learning resources page.